jainsanchits/simple-mvp-generator/README.md

 ### Introduction and motivation ###

 * This is a customised Android Studio template for developers who want to take their first step moving away from non-architectural way of coding.
 This template automatically creates an Activity/ Fragment using the passive-view MVP pattern.
+It will also act as a helper and effort saver.

 ### How to set up? ###